-How to cut new grass
+How do I cut new grass?

 If you're regrowing patches of your lawn from seed, be especially careful not to damage it.
 First-season grass from seed is especially tender, so wait until it's at least three inches long before trimming.
-And remember – only take a third off at a time!
+And remember – only take a third off at a time.

-Top lawn mowing tips
+Extra lawn mowing tips:

-- Splash on apple cider vinegar instead of weedkiller: it's just as effective and more eco-friendly
+- Splash on apple cider vinegar instead of weed killer: it's just as effective and more eco-friendly

 - Wear your stilettos (yes really!) – the heels will help puncture thick grass and let nutrients penetrate the soil